ome/ngff/rfc/wip-tform/index.md

 If part of multiscales metadata, the length of "axes" MUST be equal to the number of dimensions of the arrays that contain the image data.

-Arrays are often used to store discrete samples from a continuous variable.
-Axes representing space and time are usually continuous, meaning they can be indexed by real-valued (floating point) numbers whereas discrete axes may be indexed only by integers.
-Arrays are inherently discrete (see Array coordinate systems, below) , but values "in between" discrete coordinates can be retrieved using an *interpolation* method.
-If an axis is continuous (`"discrete" : false`), it indicates that indexing with continuous values is meaningful, and that interpolation may be performed along that axis.
-Interpolation may be performed jointly across axes with the same `type`, and interpolation should not be performed for discrete axes or jointly across axes with differing `type`s.
-Other non-continuous variables and axis types are also usually discrete, such as `channel`s, `coordinate`s, and `displacement`s.
+Arrays are inherently discrete (see Array coordinate systems, below) but are often used to store discrete samples of a continuous variable.
+The continuous values "in between" discrete samples can be retrieved using an *interpolation* method.
+If an axis is continuous (`"discrete" : false`), it indicates that interpolation is well-defined.
+Axes representing `space` and `time` are usually continuous.
+Similarly, joint interpolation across axes is well-defined only for axes of the same `type`.
+In contrast, discrete axes (`"discrete" : true`) may be indexed only by integers.
+Axes of representing a `channel`, `coordinate`, or `displacement` are usually discrete.

 Note: The most common methods for interpolation are "nearest neighbor", "linear", "cubic", and "windowed sinc".
-Here, we refer to any method that obtains values at real valued coordinates using discrete samples as an "interpolator".
+Here, we refer to any method that obtains values at real-valued coordinates using discrete samples as an "interpolator".
 As such, label images may be interpolated using "nearest neighbor" to obtain labels at points along the continuum.